Eugenie de Montijo (1826 - 1920)

-Napoleon III and Eugenie have to leave the country
+Napoleon III and Eugenie had to leave the country

-September 5 the Empress leaves Paris with help of her dentist Doctor Evans.
+September 5 the Empress left Paris with help of her dentist Doctor Evans.

-September 8 she takes a boat from Trouville to England.
+September 8 she took a boat from Trouville to England.

 Queen Victoria gave them exile in England.

 The family settled at Camdem Place in Chislehurst, south of London.